WHU-SNA/STNE/README.md

 ## Input
 We investigated **social trust network**, which can be represented by a **directed signed (un)weighted** graph, in this work.

 The code takes an input graph in `.txt` format.
 Every row indicates an edge between two nodes separated by a `space` or `\t`.
 The file does not contain a header.
 Nodes can be indexed starting with any non-negative number.
 Five example graphs are included in the `input/` directory.
-Among these graphs, `WikiElec`, `WikiRfa`, `Slashdot` and `Epinions` are donwloaded from [SNAP](http://snap.stanford.edu/data/#signnets), but node ID is resorted, and `WikiEditor` is generated folloing the according description in our paper.
+Among these graphs, `WikiElec`, `WikiRfa`, `Slashdot` and `Epinions` are donwloaded from [SNAP](http://snap.stanford.edu/data/#signnets), but node ID is resorted, and `WikiEditor` is generated according to the description in our paper.
 The structure of the input file is the following:

 | Source node | Target node | Weight |
 | :-----:| :----: | :----: |